hdescottes/GdxGame/README.md

 - NPCs are also animated 2D sprites. <br>
 You can interact with them by clicking on them at a proper distance.
 Some have conversations and quests.

-#### Battle Screen (disabled until battle system is done)
+#### Battle Screen
-Currently, the battle screen only hold the background. <br>
+The battle system is a turn based fight. <br>
-It has a timer of 3s before returning to the main game screen. <br>
+The screen displays the amount of damage taken and inflicted by the player. <br>
-Soon, it will hold the player and enemy sprite, and we will be able to properly "battle" in a turn-based battle.
+For now, you can only do a basic attack.
+Later you will be able to choose between a various set of attacks and be able to use objects in fight. <br>

 #### Option Screen
 The option screen is divided into 3 buttons : <br>